Thursday, 1 October 2015

 Is clerical celibacy or marriage a barrier?

 What about the ordination of woman as priests?
-What about the ordination here in this cathedral a year ago [30 November 2013] of a woman, Pat Storey, as Bishop of Meath and Kildare?
+What about the ordination here in this cathedral two years ago [30 November 2013] of a woman, Pat Storey, as Bishop of Meath and Kildare?

 The differences and difficulties arise not just the over the words and actions at ordination, but the intention, and Anglican orders were rejected by Leo XIII in 1896, not just because of the form and words used, but also because of the intention.